 Examples of biomechanical measurements can include knee flexion or hip rotation throughout the various phases of the running gait cycle.
 Examining this data to see how it compares to normative data or looking for asymmetries can offer valuable information.

-The upper body can be measured, but there is less normative data for upper body mechanics, and it receives less attention.
-That does not mean arm swing is not important, but it does mean we often look at the lower body first.
+The upper body can be measured, but there is less normative data for upper body mechanics and receives less attention.
+That does not mean arm swing it is not important, but it does mean we often look at the lower body first.

 The overstrider is someone who lands with their foot far out in front of their body at initial contact, causing high braking force.
-These running mechanics can slow speed and increase stress, and this is often associated with a longer stride length.
+These running mechanics can slow speed and increase stress and this is often associated with a longer stride length.
 An overstrider may try cues to increase step rate (cadence), drive the knee, or change their lean angle while running.
 Check out the video below to see the difference between an overstrider and a collapser.
-What category do you think you would be?
+What category do you think you would be?!

 Kinetics